muhamm-ad/PyBLEToolkit/docs/services/exemple_ble_json_service.md

 ## GUI Implementation

-The `ExJSONServiceTab` class inherits from `ServiceTab` and provides a visual representation of the sensor data using matplotlib and pygal.
+The `ExJSONServiceTab` class inherits from `AbstractServiceTab` and provides a visual representation of the sensor data using matplotlib and pygal.
 See [ExJSONServiceTab](../../src/exemples/ble_json_service.py).

 ## Protocol